dmlond/arangs2015/docs/2015-05-11/github/Worksheet.md

 * Go back to the repository root
   - What is the git clone url for the repository?
 * Fork our Repository
+* Check to make sure the `git` executable is available.
+If not, install it.
+* Create an SSH key so that you can commit and `push` changes back to your repository.
+* Try this with a simple file (or change to a file)